 Low-Odor or Low-VOC Paint

-First of all, there is no clear mandatory standard for what constitutes a Low-VOC paint or a Zero-VOC paint.
-Even the voluntary standards that do exist do not include the VOCs that may be in the pigment added at the paint store at purchase time.
-And just like a lot of other "organic" marketing of our milk and foods, some companies use Low-VOC or No-VOC paint as a marketing term.
-Further, because these terms are confusing, a lot of store clerks may not know the actual VOC status of a... paint.
-It is ultimately up to you to read the labels to see if paint at least meets the Green Seal GS-11 Standard or better.
+There is no clear mandatory standard for what constitutes a "low-VOC" or "low-odor" paint.
+Even the voluntary standards that do exist do not include the VOCs that may be present in the color pigment added to the paint at the paint store.
+And just like a lot of the"organic" marketing of our milk and foods, some companies use these terms loosely for marketing purpose.
+Furthermore, because these terms are confusing, a lot of store clerks may not know the actual VOC content of a paint.
+It is ultimately up to you to read the labels to see if paint at least meets or exceeds the Green Seal GS-11 Standard.

-Low-Odor or Low-VOC Paint are terms used to describe VOC content that meets the less stringent EPA standard of 250 g/L for latex paints or 380 g/L for oil-based paint.
+Low-Odor and Low-VOC are terms used to describe VOC content that meets the less stringent EPA standard of 250 g/L for latex paints or 380 g/L for oil-based paint.
 But here's where it gets confusing.
-A paint may be labeled Low VOC and be significantly BETTER than these standards.
-For example, if you buy a Green Seal certified paint, the maximum VOC content will be 50 g/L for flat paint or 150 g/L for other paint—not 250 g/L, as per the EPA standard.
+A paint may be labeled "Low-VOC" and be significantly better than these standards.
+For example, if you buy a Green Seal-certified paint, the maximum VOC content will be 50 g/L for flat paint or 150 g/L for other paint—not 250 g/L, as per the EPA standard.

-Zero VOC or NO VOC paint is a misnomer, since still contains very, very low levels of VOC.
-Usually, paints marketed with these titles will have VOC levels under 5 g/L. Even when adding in pigment at the paint store, which can add 2 to 5 g/L of VOC, the total VOC content for the mixed paint should be under 10 g/L—which is excellent.
+Zero-VOC or No-VOC paint is a misnomer, because these paints do contain very, very low levels of VOCs.
+Usually, paints marketed with these titles will have VOC levels under 5 g/L. Even when adding in color pigment at the paint store, which can add 2 to 5 g/L of VOCs, the total VOC content for the mixed paint should be under 10 g/L, which is excellent.

 Non-Toxic or Natural Paint